 Our school is not a building!
 It is a community.
 We are the school— our students, teachers, faculty, staff, volunteers, parents, grandparents, community collaborators, alumni— the list is long.

 When the Governor issued his Stay Home, Stay Healthy order, we closed our school building.
-Last year, when on Friday, March 13, 2020, students went home and not-so-distant learning started immediately on Monday, March 16, 2020.
+On March 13, 2020, students went home and not-so-distant learning started immediately on Monday, March 16, 2020.
 The lessons we all learned during that time prepared us to start our 2020-2021 academic year with remote learning as mandated by the Pierce County Health Department and we transitioned to a hybrid model when it was safe to do so.
-We have successfully brought our students back into the classroom safely using a hybrid learning model.
-And we are now accepting applications for the 2021-2022 academic year.
+We have successfully brought all of our students back into the classroom safely in mid-April 2021.
+And now, we are now accepting applications for in-person learning for the 2021-2022 academic year.

 My son’s teachers have done an incredible job.
 The Seesaw platform is awesome!

 Our classrooms changed but what happened in the classroom did not.
 The distance did not keep our teachers from teaching our students in PreK – 8th Grade.
 Our students were learning and thriving.
 Our students still prayed the Examen every Monday morning.
 Math, English Language Arts, Science, and Spanish classes all happened and so did PE, art, band, and music.
 Through distance learning, students developed valuable skills for today’s world of Zoom meetings and working remotely.

 I was so impressed watching my little grandsons scanning QR codes, uploading work, and recording messages at 6 and 7 years old.